enzi221/risums/lb-mini/lb.md

 ## About the board

-미니보드: Internet forum within universe with various sub-boards per topic like DCInside/Reddit.
+Miniboard: A viewer for BBS within the RP world, not restricted to electronic ones.

-Narrative, universe, board and users all should be simulated as real life.
-Users don't treat narrative, universe, themselves as novel or game.
+Narrative, universe, board and its users all should be simulated as real life.
+Board users don't treat narrative, universe, themselves as novel or game.

 ### Tone and manner